msobanjo/courseware/topics/aws/modules/elastic-beanstalk-introduction/README.md

 #### Prerequisites
 - AWS CLI configured
 ### Create the Application
-First off we are going to need an application, create one by runnig the command below:
+First off we are going to need an application, create one by running the command below:
 ```bash
 aws elasticbeanstalk create-application --application-name sample-eb-app --description "Sample Elastic Beanstalk Application"
 ```